floookay/pluckey/README.md

 ![plucky_logo](./assets/pluckey_logo.png)

-the plucky is an ergodox like split keyboard with a more extreme columnal stagger.
+the plucky is an ergodox like split keyboard with a more extreme columnal stagger and a vertical space key.
-I took inspiration from splitkb's Kyria and the Ergodox design.
+I took inspiration from splitkbs Kyria and bishborias Ergodox design.

 ## layouts